Vietnam.vn - Nền tảng quảng bá Việt Nam

 The gallium project in Greece will exploit domestic bauxite resources and integrate the extraction process with existing aluminium infrastructure.

-According to EU and Greek officials, the Greek energy and metals company Metlen Energy & Metals will operate the plant.
-When operational in 2027, the facility is expected to produce 50 tons of gallium per year, meeting most of Europe's needs.
+Greek energy and metals company Metlen Energy & Metals will operate the plant, which, when operational in 2027, is expected to produce 50 tonnes of gallium per year, meeting much of Europe's demand, according to EU and Greek officials.

 Greek Development Minister Takis Theodorikakos stressed that this is a strategic investment that will help strengthen autonomy and ensure security not only for Greece but also for the whole of Europe.